johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

      alt="Example Posterior Beliefs: Bayesian Gambler"
      style="display: block; margin-left: auto; margin-right: auto; max-height: 400px" />

-## That's All it Is
+## That's All It Is

 As simple as this seems, that's all Bayesian inference is.
 This doesn't seem all that powerful or impressive, but that's just because this example probability distribution is so simple.
 It lacks interesting correlations.
-A card's suit for example is not correlated with it's rank: the prior probability of a queen was 1/13, and the posterior is also 1/13.
+A card's suit for example is not correlated with its rank: the prior probability of a queen was 1/13, and the posterior is also 1/13.
 Learning that the card was a heart doesn't tell us much except that the card is a heart.

 Bayesian inference becomes powerful when the prior beliefs contain interesting correlations, so that learning about one thing tells you about something else, sometimes in counter-intuitive ways.